threefoldtech/tfgrid-sdk-go/mass-deployer/README.md

 | -o | used to specify path to output file to store the output info in |
 | -d | allow debug logs to appear in the output logs |
 | -h | help |

+> **Notes:**
-> **Note:** Parsing is based on file extension, json format if the file had json extension, yaml format otherwise
+>> Parsing is based on file extension, json format if the file had json extension, yaml format otherwise
+>

-> **Note:** Make sure to use every flag once.
+>> Make sure to use every flag once.
 If the flag is repeated, it will ignore all values and take the last value of the flag.

 ## Using Docker